10 Fun summer school activities students will enjoy

-How can I make summer learning fun?
+How can I make summer school fun?

 Since students are on break, it’s important to incorporate summer learning activities and assignments that will keep them engaged enough in their learning.
 Summer learning and summer school can be fun for students when instruction and activities are interactive, out-of-the-box, engaging, collaborative, and relevant to their interests.
 Set realistic expectations for yourself and your students in order to address their learning needs while still allowing them to enjoy time off from school.